WanderT444/My_LS/README.md

 # My_LS
-Recreation of the Linux LS Command
+Trimmed down Implementation of the Linux LS Command